What matters most when shopping barcode readers?

 Durability: Which will last longer, wired or wireless scanners?

 Most modern barcode scanners, both wired and wireless, are robust enough to counter the inevitable drop.
 In fact, specs for 1.2–1.6 meter (4–6 foot) drop tests on a hard surface, like sealed concrete flooring, are common on vendor spec sheets.
-Of course, a wired barcode scanner may not even hit the floor if it has a longer cable.
+Of course, a wired barcode scanner may not even hit the floor if it has a shorter cable.
 However, the force exerted on the cable when it stops the barcode reader from hitting the ground could eventually degrade the cable itself or connection integrity at either end—especially after repeated drops.

 Speed: Wired or wireless barcode scanners—which design is up to speed?